 Time eventually started closing in fast.
 We realized we only had 2 years left of Mike being in the military and it was a smart idea for us for me to be pregnant and have our first child while we were covered by insurance and could count on a steady income.

 At 34 years old I was scared I would have trouble getting pregnant.
 I know so many others that have had such hard struggles becoming pregnant and I feel for them.
+Sometimes it's the men that have problems when it comes down to the physical act, and something like sildenafil could help for a short period of time when trying to conceive, but greater medical intervention may be needed if the problem persists.
 Luckily, we only tried for 2 months before I got that incredibly faint line on Christmas Day 2018.

 But this story is not about my pregnancy, it's about my birth story so let's fast forward about 9 months from that life changing Christmas Day.